Commercial Kitchen

 Food Studies 10 3 credits

-This practical course will introduce students to the basics of working in the kitchen including food safety, kitchen equipment and basic cooking and baking methods.
+This practical course will introduce students to the basics of working in the kitchen including food safety, kitchen equipment, and basic cooking and baking methods.
 Students explore the role of nutrition in our diets as well as tools for meal planning.
-The student will develop basic knowledge and skills though a variety of activities and preparation of food.
+The student will develop basic knowledge and skills through a variety of activities and preparation of food.

 Foods 20 3 Credits